Recognition of prior learning

 Email Us Today

-Living Planit is a proudly member of AIPM and GAPPS, meaning our courses meet the standards of project management industry
+Living Planit is a proud member of AIPM and GAPPS, meaning our courses meet the standards of project management industry

 As a registered Training organisation (RTO 40552), Living Planit provides nationally recognised part and full qualifications